mmtaksuu/Self-Driving-Car-Graduation-Project/README.md

 - **Level 4:** Vehicles are designed to perform all safety-critical driving functions and monitor roadway conditions for an entire trip.
 - **Level 5:** This refers to a fully-autonomous system that expects the vehicle's performance to equal that of a human driver, in every driving scenario.

+### Requirements of Understanding This Project

+- knowledge of both Convolutional Neural Networks and Python,
+- knowledge of Computer Vision techniques,
+- basic knowledge of OpenCV library,
+- knowledge of communication protocols like wifi and radio etc,
+- having experience with electronic circuits,